Olaoluwakiitan-Olabiyi/Fashion-Data-Analytics-Market-Segmentation-with-KMeans-Clustering/README.md

 <strong>Further Work:</strong>

-The next phase of the project will be to do another exploratory data analysis using the clusters/segments and creating a Tableau dashboard.
+The next phase of the project is to perform an explanatory data analysis using the clusters/segments and creating an interactive Tableau dashboard.